-Parents on the outside, who have already done college, hardly remember what the big deal is moving from high school to university.
+Parents on the outside, who have already done college, hardly remember what the big deal is about moving from high school to university.

 These are nine of the biggest things college students worry about, but alhumdulillah can work through.

-1 – Fear Of All The Newness
+1 – Fear of All the Newness

 This part is really going to get better as you learn all the ins and outs of your new school.

-It just takes time, so give yourself extra time to do things, like commute to school, communicate with teachers via email and so on.
+It just takes time, so give yourself extra time to do things like commute to school, communicate with teachers via email, and so on.

-2 – College Expenses & Debt
+2 – College Expense and Debt

 Even if you go to a free school, there are plenty of expenses that come along with going to college.
 This is inevitable.